nickbrandt/gitlab-ui/FAQ.md

 ## GitLab CSS is breaking the styling of my component, what do I do?

-When we worked on removing GitLab CSS from gitlab-ui storybook, we removed the main advantage of including it: An implicit integration test which ensures that when we style components, they look the same in and outside of the gitlab application.
+When we worked on removing GitLab CSS from GitLab UI storybook, we removed the main advantage of including it: An implicit integration test which ensures that when we style components, they look the same in and outside of the gitlab application.

-To avoid losing this advantage completely, we created a CI job that runs gitlab-ui visual tests including GitLab CSS.
-This job makes sure that GitLab CSS leaks do not affect gitlab-ui components’ styles when they are used in the GitLab application.
+To avoid losing this advantage completely, we created a CI job that runs GitLab UI visual tests including GitLab CSS.
+This job makes sure that GitLab CSS leaks do not affect GitLab UI components’ styles when they are used in the GitLab application.

-We should ensure that GitLab CSS  does not affect gitlab-ui’s component styles before indicating that it follows the design system specs.
-When styling a gitlab-ui component, use the “include GitLab CSS bundle” storybook addon to test your component against GitLab CSS.
+We should ensure that GitLab CSS  does not affect GitLab UI's component styles before indicating that it follows the design system specs.
+When styling a GitLab UI component, use the “include GitLab CSS bundle” storybook addon to test your component against GitLab CSS.
 Correct the visual differences by applying the utility-mixins to overwrite GitLab CSS leaks.